Music, Bachelor of Music with a Concentration in Music Education (B.M.)

 Admission to the Music Major Program

 Admission to the Bachelor of Music programs requires a successful audition for the applicable applied teacher.
 The student is expected to demonstrate acceptable levels of achievement in performance in terms of intonation, tone quality and rhythmic accuracy.
 Incoming students will be expected to perform two selections of contrasting styles.
-Students may be accepted on probationary status at the discretion of the applied teacher and the School of Music chair.
+Students may be accepted on probationary status at the discretion of the applied teacher and the School of Music Director.
 Students seeking to opt out of one of more semesters of class piano may complete a placement exam prior to the start of the semester of study.

 Code | Title | Hours |